-- 8.6 Claims are issued out of the High Court of Justice, Chancery Division, either in the Rolls Building, or in a District Registry.
-There is no Production Centre for Chancery claims. - 8.7 The claim form must be issued either under Part 7, or under the alternative procedure for claims in Part 8.
-Insolvency and company matters are generally commenced by petition, claim form or application. - 8.8 When issuing proceedings, the general rule is that the title of the claim should contain only the names of the parties to the proceedings.
-There are various exceptions to this: - (i) proceedings relating to the administration of an estate, which should be entitled "In the

-- estate of AB deceased" (some cases relating to the estates of deceased Lloyd's names require additional wording: standard forms are on the gov.uk website: http://hmctsformfinder.justice.gov.uk/HMCTS/GetForms.do?court_forms_category=Ch ancery. - (ii) contentious probate proceedings, which should be entitled "In the estate of AB deceased (probate)"; - (iii) proceedings under the Inheritance (Provision for Family and Dependants) Act 1975, which should be entitled "In the Matter of the Inheritance (Provision for Family and Dependants) Act 1975"; - (iv) proceedings relating to pension schemes, which may be entitled "In the Matter of the [] Pension Scheme"; - (v) proceedings in the Companies Court are entitled in the matter of the relevant company or other person and of the relevant legislation. - (vi) A claim form to which Section I of Part 63 applies (patents and registered designs) must be marked "Chancery Division Patents Court" below the title of the court in which it is issued (PD 63 paragraph 3.1(a)); - (vii) a claim form to which Section II of Part 63 applies (e.g. copyright, registered trade marks, Community trade marks and other intellectual property rights) must, except for claims started in a patents county court, be marked "Intellectual Property" below the title of the court in which it is issued (PD 63 paragraph 17). - (viii) IPEC.
-See Chapter 26 - (ix) Financial List.
-See paragraph 13 below and Chapter 27 - (x) Shorter trials.
-See Chapter 28
+- 8.9.
+When issuing proceedings in the Chancery courts and lists, the general rule, which has not changed, is that below the title of the court in which the claim is issued the title of the claim should contain only the names of the parties to the proceedings.
+There are however various exceptions.
+Example include: - (i) proceedings relating to the administration of an estate should be entitled "In the estate of AB deceased" - (ii) contentious probate proceedings should be entitled "In the estate of AB deceased (probate)"; - (iii) proceedings under the Inheritance (Provision for Family and Dependants) Act 1975 should be entitled "In the Matter of the Inheritance (Provision for Family and Dependants) Act 1975"; - (iv) proceedings relating to pension schemes should be entitled "In the Matter of the [] Pension Scheme"; - (v) proceedings in the Companies Court should be entitled "in the matter of [the relevant company or other person] and of [the relevant legislation]. - (vi) a claim form to which Section II of Part 63 applies (e.g. copyright, registered trade marks, Community trade marks and other intellectual property rights) must, except for claims started in the Intellectual Property Enterprise Court (IPEC), be marked "Intellectual Property" below the title of the court in which it is issued (PD 63 paragraph 17).
+Claims relating to trade marks and Community trade marks must state the registration number of the trade mark. - (vii) proceedings under the Presumption of Death Act 2013 should be entitled "In the matter of an application for a declaration of the presumed death of [name].